-For more information, see "Specify a startup mode in the Administration Console Online Help and "Other Server Configuration Options" in Command Reference.
+For more information, see "Specify a startup mode" in the Oracle WebLogic Server Administration Console Help and "Other Server Configuration Options" in Command Reference for Oracle WebLogic Server.

-See start, startServer, and nmStart in WebLogic Scripting Tool and "Start Managed Servers from the Administration Console" in the Administration Console Online Help.
+See start, startServer, and nmStart in WebLogic Scripting Tool Command Reference and "Start Managed Servers from the Administration Console" in the Oracle WebLogic Server Administration Console Help.

-Start in Standby
+5.4.2 Start in Standby

-The Start command, with Standby mode enabled, transitions a server instance from the SHUTDOWN state to the STANDBY state, with this sequence of state transitions.
+The Start command, with Standby mode enabled, transitions a server instance from the SHUTDOWN state to the STANDBY state, with this sequence of state transitions: